emailWould you like to receive Burncoose newsletters?

 Burncoose Nurseries are situated directly on the main A393 Redruth to Falmouth road between the villages of Lanner and Ponsanooth.
 The best route to the Nursery from the A30 is via the Scorrier turnoff and then Carharrack on the B3298.
 Do not go into Gwennap Village or Gwennap Pit

-You can also see us on Google Maps here, which you can use to find driving directions from anywhere in the country.
+You can also see us on Google Maps here.

 - Plants by Mail Order